21 Managing Change Control

 recorded version of the repository.
 The most popular example of this

 checkpoint package which relies on Microsoft’s online copy of CRAN.

-RStudio Package Manager supports this strategy by automatically associating every action in a repository with a versioned id.
-See 7.2 for details.
+RStudio Package Manager supports this strategy by automatically associating every action in a repository with a checkpoint id.
+See 16.2 for details.
 Users can get started by configuring the Repository URL in the “Setup” page to always use the current packages.

 Some organizations prefer to manage which versions of packages are used across the organization instead of on a project-by-project basis.
 A common strategy entails: